So you want to start a blog but have no idea how to actually get started?

 #2 Affiliate Marketing

-Another incredibly popular way to monetise a blog is Affiliate Marketing and if you aren’t sure what it is, let me explain:
+Another incredibly popular way to monetize a blog is Affiliate Marketing and if you aren’t sure what it is, let me explain:

 Affiliate Marketing is when you partner with a company (or affiliate network) and post unique links to the products and/or services provided by this company and when someone clicks through on this link and purchases said product or service, you receive a small commission.

-Commissions do vary and physical products usually have the lowest commissions and can range from 1-15% on average and the Amazon Associates Program is one of the most popular programs to join but Amazon have quite aggressively slashed their commission rates over the couple of years.
+Commissions do vary and physical products usually have the lowest commissions and can range from 1-15% on average and the Amazon Associates Program is one of the most popular programs to join but Amazon has quite aggressively slashed their commission rates over the last couple of years.

 #3 Sell Your Own Products

-Obviously, this is very niche dependant as to whether you have the opportunity to create a product or not but some things that bloggers have successfully sold, include:
+Obviously, this is very niche dependent as to whether you have the opportunity to create a product or not but some things that bloggers have successfully sold, include:

 I’m impressed if you read through all of this and got to the end!